-• FirstLook Smart Mirror.
-We recently launched the MySizeID FirstLook Smart Mirror which provides an interactive, mirror-like touch display that allows brands to provide in-store customers with an enhanced, online shopping experience, contactless checkout and obtains the recommended size.
+FirstLook Smart Mirror.
+The Smart Mirror provides an interactive, mirror-like touch display that allows brands to provide in-store customers with an enhanced, online shopping experience, contactless checkout and obtains the recommended size.
 The MySizeID FirstLook Smart Mirror can be placed in numerous locations throughout a retail store, including the fitting rooms (without cameras) or other high-traffic locations of the store.
 Highlight capabilities of the FirstLook Smart Mirror include a 3D "Try-it-on" interactive avatar experience, personalized and highly accurate size recommendations by MySizeID, third-party point of sale systems integration, styling recommendations and contactless "select and collect" at the register feature.

-Illustration of MySizeID "first look" smart mirror in a fashion store
+Illustration of MySizeID "first look" smart mirror in a fashion store 11